-2. Install and tighten the output shaft flange nut to 59 ft-lb.
+2. Install and tighten the output shaft flange nut to 59 ft-lb (80.2 N-m).
 Using a punch, peen the nut.

 3. Apply a liberal amount of oil to the crankshaft bearing.
 Using a propane torch, heat the bearing until the oil begins to smoke; then slide the crankshaft assembly into place.